surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ## Oscillator algorithms

-SURGE provide 8 different oscillator algorithms.
+**Surge** provide 8 different oscillator algorithms.
 Each capable of generating sound in different ways with a different set of controls.
 They're not just different waveforms.